madacol/whatsapp-llm-bot/README.md

 # Whatsapp LLM Bot

-A whatsapp bot that uses `llm` to generate messages, and `yt-dlp` to download videos/audios and re-upload them into the chat.
+A whatsapp bot that uses LLMs to generate messages, and `yt-dlp` to download videos/audios and re-upload them into the chat.

 Available commands:
 - `!video <link>`: downloads the video and re-uploads it into the chat
 - `!audio <link>`: downloads the audio and re-uploads it into the chat
 - `!new`: starts a new conversation with the bot

-If no command is given, the bot will respond using `llm`.
+If no command is given, the AI will handle the response.

 ## Getting Started